Vyral/base-template/_posts/2018-10-10-whats-happening-in-our-wasatch-front-market.md

 So what do these statistics mean, exactly?

 Actually, it’s hard to say what the future holds.
-But while I may not have a crystal ball, &nbsp;I can tell you that if you or anyone you know of are looking to sell, now is the time.
+But while I may not have a crystal ball,  I can tell you that if you or anyone you know of are looking to sell, now is the time.

 If you have any other questions or would like more information, feel free to give us a call or send us an email.